Funerary art in Puritan New England: Urn and Willow

-Monumentalism and Modern Plain Style
+Monumentalism

-By the early 19th century, as social classes emerged and became more important, graveyards lost their earlier egalitarian uniformity and simplicity; up until that point all headstones were of similar size and plots were grouped together.
-Plots in certain areas of existing graveyards became more expensive as a marked difference emerged between cemeteries in well off as compared to less affluent areas.
+By the early 19th century, as social classes emerged and became more important, graveyards lost their earlier egalitarian uniformity and simplicity; up until that point, all headstones were of similar size and plots were grouped together.
+Plots in certain areas of existing graveyards became more expensive as a marked difference emerged between cemeteries in well-off as compared to less affluent areas.
 The graveyards of the former tended towards grandiosity and monumentalism, while the latter are characterized by crowded rows of simple headstones.

-The change was especially seen from the 1840s, when a trend towards integrating nature and landscape emerged, leading to the use of obelisks, columns, and statues, while the use of slate, brownstone and schist was largely phased out in favor of marble, In addition, disease and odor concerns in urbanized areas pushed graveyards toward the outskirts of towns and cities, no longer an integral part of the central landscape.
+The change was especially seen from the 1840s onwards, when a trend towards integrating nature and landscape emerged, leading to the use of obelisks, columns, and statues, while the use of slate, brownstone and schist was largely phased out in favor of marble, In addition, disease and odor concerns in urbanized areas pushed graveyards toward the outskirts of towns and cities, no longer an integral part of the central landscape.
 It is at this point that the Puritan traditions in funerary art end.

 The historian Karen Wenhworth Batignani describes New England headstones from 1900 as "far less interesting than their predecessors.
 Polished granite blocks that offer names and dates but few clues as to who the deceased were."
-She, like other historians, attribute this is a culture of denial of death, in which large sums of money are spent on "steel lined, gorgeously cushioned caskets [and] air conditioned tombs".
+She, like other historians, attributes this to a culture of the denial of death, in which large sums of money are spent on "steel lined, gorgeously cushioned caskets [and] air-conditioned tombs".

 Inscriptions

 Epitaphs

 Epitaphs become common from the later 17th century.
 From these, it becomes possible to tell something of the attitudes and outlook of both the masons and the deceased.
 They often take the format of memento moris:

-These early examples reflect the pessimistic puritan outlook of the time, in that they do not mention an afterlife or the resurrection of the dead, and thie text often include imagery of worms, decay and dust.
+These early examples reflect the pessimistic Puritan outlook of the time in that they do not mention an afterlife or the resurrection of the dead, and the text often includes imagery of worms, decay and dust.
 It is only on the much later cherub stones that more personalized goodbyes to loved ones, or mention of an afterlife, begin to appear: